diefenbach/django-lfs/docs/user/concepts/products.rst

 Variant
 -------

-This is a single variant of a Product with variants.

-* A variant can be sold to the customer.

-* By default a variant inherits all data of the parent ``product with variants``.

-* A variant can overwrite the data from the belonging parent product.
-To do that the fields in question have to be activated explicitly.
+This is a single variant of a ``product with variants``, which can be sold to the customer.
+By default a variant inherits all data of the parent ``product with variants``.
+A ``variant`` can overwrite the data from the belonging parent.

-* A variant belongs to a unique combination of properties.
+A variant belongs to a unique combination of properties.
 The properties are defined by the ``product with variants``.

-See also
+See Also
 ========

-* :doc:`Product management interface </user/management/catalog/products>`
+* :doc:`Product Management Interface </user/management/catalog/products>`